azat-co/practicalnode/chapter4/chapter4.md

     meta(name="viewport", content="width=device-width, initial-scale=1.0")
 ```

-The main content lives in `body` which has the same level indentation as `head`:
+The main content lives in `body`, which has the same level indentation as `head`:

 ```pug
   body
 ```

-Inside the body, we write an ID and some classes for the styles that we&#39;ll add later:
+Inside the body, we write an id and some classes for the styles that we&#39;ll add later:

 ```pug
     #wrap